lucasteligioridis/bam/README.md

 command is run, please be sure to include your source file that you would like to SCP:

     bam --scp instance-name --scp /path/to/source/file.txt

+You can also use this function to download files remotely by appending the -m flag.

+    bam --scp instance-name --scp /path/to/target/file.txt --scp /local/dir/to/download/to -m

 **INSTANCE INFO**